rfhs/challengectl/README.md

 - [ ] Add Freq-hop challenge
   - [x] Finish GRC Flowgraph
   - [ ] Integrate into code
-- [ ] Update documention for new YAML format and new challenges
+- [ ] Update documentation for new YAML format and new challenges
 - [ ] Integrate Device Enumeration
-- [ ] Implemet WebUI
+- [ ] Implement WebUI

 # challengectl
 Queues challenges and gr-osmosdr radios to transmit for the RFCTF